-1. When fixing the time limits for the receipt of tenders and requests to participate, contracting authorities shall take account of the complexity of the contract and the time required for drawing up tenders, without prejudice to the minimum time limits set out in Articles 25 to 29.

-- 2. Where tenders can be made only after a visit to the site or after on-the-spot inspection of the documents supporting the procurement documents, the time limits for the receipt of tenders, which shall be longer than the minimum time limits set out in Articles 25 to 29, shall be fixed so that all economic operators concerned may be aware of all the information needed to produce tenders. - 3.
-Contracting authorities shall extend the time limits for the receipt of tenders so that all economic operators concerned may be aware of all the information needed to produce tenders in the following cases: - (a) where, for whatever reason, additional information, although requested in good time, is not supplied at the latest six days before the time limit fixed for the receipt of tenders.
-In the event of an accelerated procedure as referred to in Articles 25(3) and 26(6), that period shall be four days; - (b) where significant changes are made to the procurement documents.
+- 1. When fixing the time limits for the receipt of tenders and requests to participate, contracting authorities shall take account of the complexity of the contract and the time required for drawing up tenders, without prejudice to the minimum time limits set out in Articles 25 to 29. - 2.
+Where tenders can be made only after a visit to the site or after on-the-spot inspection of the documents supporting the procurement documents, the time limits for the receipt of tenders, which shall be longer than the minimum time limits set out in Articles 25 to 29, shall be fixed so that all economic operators concerned may be aware of all the information needed to produce tenders. - 3.
+Where, for whatever reason, additional information, although requested in good time, is not supplied within the time limits set out in Article 51(2) or where significant changes are made to the procurement documents, the contracting authority shall extend the time limits for the receipt of tenders so that all economic operators concerned may be aware of all the information needed to produce tenders.